Have you always wondered what the Paleo diet is all about?

 - healthy fats

-I realize the “yes” list is pretty small, which can make Paleo seem pretty limiting and boring.
-But when you expand it further, it becomes way more interesting:
+I realize this list is pretty small, which can make Paleo seem pretty limited and boring.
+But when you think about each of these categories, it becomes much more interesting:

-Now let’s get to the hard part – what to cut out.
+Now let’s get to the hard part – what foods to cut out.

-Above I said we want food that maximizes health.
+Above I said we want food that optimizes health.
 So this means the Paleo diet eliminates foods – yes, even some “whole” ones – that work against us:

 - all grains, both with and without gluten